 The Mourne Mountains are in County Down, lying 31 miles (50 km) south of Belfast and just over 62 miles (100km) north of Dublin.

-There are two widely renowned walking festival which take place annually in the Mourne Mountains; The Mourne International Walking Festival and the Wee Binnian Walking Festival.
+There are two widely renowned walking festivals which take place annually in the Mourne Mountains; The Mourne International Walking Festival and the Wee Binnian Walking Festival.
 Both offer guided hill walking at both high and low level and planty of opportunities for socializing with like minded individuals.
 Find out more about both these walking festivals here.

 Translink operate a dedicated “rambler” bus service through the Mournes from May-September each year, Tuesday to Sunday.
 Please see the Useful Information section for more details.

 Every care has been taken to ensure accuracy of the information.
 We cannot accept responsibility for errors or omissions but where such are brought to our attention, the information will be amended accordingly.